-Sometimes you may not have terminal access of server-hosted Laravel application.
-You may not much familiar with the command line interface.
+Sometimes you may not have terminal access to the server-hosted Laravel applications.
+You may not much familiar with the command-line interface.
 In that case, you can simply view the Laravel version in the following file.
-WHM/cPanel users can use file manager to access file.
+WHM/cPanel users can use file managers to access files.

-First navigation to Laravel webroot directory and open below file.
+First, navigate to the Laravel web root directory and open the below file.

-Then search for the string “VERSION”, which contains version of the Laravel application.
+Then search for the string “VERSION”, which contains the version of the Laravel application.